eddmann/eddmann.github.io/_posts/2014/2014-01-29-shell-functions-to-recursively-delete-suspend-all-vagrant-instances.md

 The two functions above allow you to provide a starting directory to locate instances, based on the existence of a '.vagrant' directory.
 If no path is provided the present working directory is used instead.
-Finally progress of each found instance and actions taken is printed to the terminal.
+Finally, progress of each found instance and actions taken is printed to the terminal.